6 Injured In Suspected Acid Attack Near Mall In East London

 Mark White, a correspondent for Sky News U.K., said in a tweet that police told him the “suspected mass acid attack” is not believed to be an act of terrorism.

-Witnesses of the attack tweeted photos of emergency responders treating the victims behind privacy screens.
+Witnesses tweeted photos of emergency responders treating the victims behind privacy screens.